War of the Fifth Coalition: Austria plans for war

 After Austria was defeated in 1805, the nation spent three years reforming its army.
 Encouraged by the events in Spain, Austria sought another confrontation with France to avenge their defeats and regain lost territory and power.
-Austria lacked allies in central Europe; Russia, her main ally in 1805, made peace with Napoleon at Tilsit and was engaged in wars with erstwhile allies like Britain in the Anglo-Russian War (1807–12), Sweden in the Finnish War and the Ottoman Empire in the Russo-Turkish War (1806–1812).
+Austria lacked allies in central Europe; Russia, its main ally in 1805, made peace with Napoleon at Tilsit and was engaged in wars with erstwhile allies like Britain in the Anglo-Russian War (1807–12), Sweden in the Finnish War and the Ottoman Empire in the Russo-Turkish War (1806–1812).
 France tried to reinforce their relationship with Russia through the September–October 1808 Congress of Erfurt.
 Under the treaty Russia agreed to support France if it was attacked by Austria.
-In early 1809, Austrian minister Johann Philipp Stadion secured Russian Tsar Alexander I's agreement that the Russians would move slowly and "avoid every collision and every act of hostility" during any advance into Austria.
+In early 1809, Austrian minister Johann Philipp Stadion secured Russian tsar Alexander I's agreement that the Russians would move slowly and "avoid every collision and every act of hostility" during any advance into Austria.
 At the same time, the French minister Charles Maurice de Talleyrand-Périgord secretly advised Alexander to resist France.
 During the War of the Fifth Coalition, Russia remained neutral even though they were allied to France.

 Austria hoped Prussia would assist them in a war with France but a letter from Prussian minister Baron von Stein discussing the negotiations was intercepted by French agents and published in the Le Moniteur Universel on 8 September.
-Napoleon confiscated Stein's holdings in Westphalia and pressured Frederick into dismissing him, and Stein fled into exile in Austria.
+Napoleon confiscated Stein's holdings in Westphalia and pressured King Frederick William III into dismissing him, and Stein fled into exile in Austria.
 On the same day that Stein was compromised the Convention of Paris agreed a timetable for the withdrawal of foreign troops from Prussia, where French garrisons had been in place since the end of the War of the Fourth Coalition.
 The withdrawal was contingent on the payment of heavy reparations, totalling 140 million francs, over 30 months.
-The Prussian army was also limited in size to 42,000 men, one sixth of its pre-war total.
+The Prussian Army was also limited in size to 42,000 men, one sixth of its pre-war total.
 The convention severely restricted the ability of the Prussian state to wage war.
 Despite this setback Stadion hoped Prussia would change their mind and that an Austrian advance into the French-controlled Confederation of the Rhine in Germany would lead to popular uprisings that would distract the French.